ondat/trousseau/CONTRIBUTING.md

 The best way to reach us with a question when contributing is to ask on [GitHub Discussions](https://github.com/ondat/trousseau/discussions).

 ## Which branch to use
-For any issues, your branch should be against the ***release/latest*** branch except if explicit guidance within the [GitHub Issues](https://github.com/ondat/trousseau/issues) description.
+For any issues, your branch should be against the ***main*** branch except if explicit guidance within the [GitHub Issues](https://github.com/ondat/trousseau/issues) description.

+## Signing your commits
+Licensing is important to open source projects.
+It provides some assurances that the software will continue to be available based under the terms that the author(s) desired.
+We require that contributors sign off on commits submitted to our project's repositories.
+The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a way to certify that you wrote and have the right to contribute the code you are submitting to the project.

+You sign-off by adding the following to your commit messages.
+Your sign-off must match the git user and email associated with the commit.

+    This is my commit message

+    Signed-off-by: Your Name <your.name@example.com>

+Git has a `-s` command line option to do this automatically:

+    git commit -s -m 'This is my commit message'

+If you forgot to do this and have not yet pushed your changes to the remote repository, you can amend your commit with the sign-off by running

+    git commit --amend -s

 ## When to open a pull request
 For none related code changes like like documentation improvement, misspellings and such, you can submit a PR directly including a clear descriptions.